 CBD has been proposed by scientists as a natural alternative for many serious conditions including memory loss conditions, anxieties, and sleep disorders.

-CBD is a potent antioxidant, anti-inflammatory, and neuroprotectant, so it may greatly improve brain functioning, which is essential in slowing and halting the progression of neurodegenerative diseases.
+CBD is a potent antioxidant, anti-inflammatory, and neuroprotectant, so it may greatly affect brain functioning, which is essential in slowing and halting the progression of neurodegenerative diseases.

 Below I explain how CBD oil could improve different forms of dementia based on the latest scientific findings.